jcabdi/git-learn/README.md

 # Git LEARN.

-This project is just a test to learn the mechanism of using git & github
+This project is just a test to learn the mechanism of using git & github.